K1D77A/cl-coinpayments/README.md

 all the snake_case keys are converted to kebab case ie i-am-a-variable, so `ipn_type` would be the keyword `:IPN-TYPE`.
 Parsing is memoized so it should be pretty fast.

+# Working with IPN's

+This section is talking about the IPN's, the next is about API calls.

 ## Parsing the IPN's